 What I find most surprising is the sheer pride of some people when it comes to this issue.
 I see it everywhere: blogs, television, politics, etc.

 These people seem to suggest that they are somehow more “moral” than God himself because they “love their fellow man.”
-They assume that because they can accept someone who is living in unrepentant homosexuality, fornication, debauchery, drugs, etc.–they somehow love unconditionally–or better than God.
-Because they “don’t judge,” or because they vote for “gay marriage,” they are more holy and loving.
-After all, heaven forbid they be like one of those ”bigot Christians.”
+They assume that because they can accept someone who is living in unrepentant fornication, debauchery, drugs, etc.–they somehow love unconditionally–or better than God.
+Because they “don’t judge,” they are more holy and loving of humanity.
+After all, heaven forbid they be like one of those “bigoted Christians.”

 Where does this idea come from?
 It is nothing more than satanic pride.
 Pride is one of the oldest sins in the book–it’s literally older than dirt.
 Pride is what made Satan the devil.
 Satan wanted to be like God.
 He was originally created as a beautiful angel, but his own pride led to His destruction.
 He was subsequently cast out of heaven for his rebellion and sin.

-They think they’re so “good, accepting, and loving” because they can say: “It’s okay that you’re gay.
+They think they’re so “good, accepting, and loving” because they can say: “It’s okay that you’re living in sin.
 I still love you.”
 Well, I’ve got news for you: God loves sinners too.
 He loves them far more than you do.
-You cannot fathom how much God loves, and how God’s very nature is love.
+You cannot fathom how much God loves.
+God’s very nature is love.

 But God loathes sin, and we are all sinners.
 He hates sin with a passion.
 He does not accept sin, nor does He accept an excuse for it.
 It is against His very nature, and with good reason: Sin hurts.
 Sin kills.
 Sin is disobedience to a God who knows what’s best for us.